Skip to content

 Sector counsellors

 Sector counsellors are the link between Danish and local authorities in strategically important sectors, where Denmark has special competencies and experiences with public-private cooperation.
-They provide knowledge and expertise to Danish companies and Danish authorities on the local water sector in South Africa, shipping in China or pork production in Colombia.
+They provide knowledge and expertise to Danish companies and Danish authorities on the local water sector in South Africa, shipping in China or healthcare in Mexico.
 As far as possible, sector counsellors support and build upon existing sector networks, government contacts and demand for Danish solutions.
 Thereby, they contribute to Denmark's economic diplomacy.
-A total of around 40 sector counsellors are posted at Danish embassies in 17 countries.
+A total of around 62 sector counsellors are posted at Danish embassies in 18 countries.

 Focus on Danish core competencies